ady7ady7/career-log/README.md

 19.12.25 (Day 60!)
 - Started the day with an SQL session with my agent, got a 9.7/10 score today (UNION ALL; CASE WHEN; INNER JOIN + CTEs and some basic WINDOW funcs) - as always, there's a detailed info in the commit made by my agent in sql_agentic_learning repository (30 mins)
 - Completed the last session of this week's Python learnings - Week8 Day5 (1hr 20 mins)
+- Completed the last day of Dane są wszędzie Advent Challenge (5 min) - today it was only a survey to share our thoughts about the challenge.
+Overall the challenge was a great opportunity to learn a few useful tools and methods (DAX Studio, creating PBI DAX measures etc.) in a form of micro-learnings and I'm glad I didn't miss a single day of the challenge